garrandall/popular-music-data/tracks/rich---sad-post-malone.md

 When I pull out the garage, I chop my top (top, top) Just like a fiend, when I start I cannot stop (whoa)
-I got, I got hella guap, look at me now (at me now) Ooh, covered in carats, ooh, mahogany cabinets
+I got, I got hella guap, look at me now (at me now) Oh, covered in carats, oh, mahogany cabinets
-Ooh, I ball like the Mavericks, ooh, stable and stallions Ooh, massive medallions, ooh, I finally had it
+Oh, I ball like the Mavericks, oh, stable and stallions Oh, massive medallions, oh, I finally had it
-Ooh, but then you just vanished, damn, I thought I was savage
+Oh, but then you just vanished, damn, I thought I was savage

 All this stuntin' couldn't satisfy my soul
 Got a hundred big places, but I'm still alone